DeepVoidGames/DeepVoidGate/docs/gameAnalize.md

 - **Technology Dependencies**: Some technologies require prerequisites to be researched first.
 - **Technology Effects**: Research unlocks new building types, improvements, or special abilities.
 - **Research Status**: Technologies can be displayed with a "Researched" status.
+- **Advanced Researchs**: This type of technologies unlock new content/mechanics.

 ### Milestone System